makerjawn/oneKey/README.md

 **What is a MaKey MaKey?**

 *"Using the MaKey MaKey you can make anything into a key (get it?) just by connecting a few alligator clips.
 The MaKey MaKey is an invention kit that tricks your computer into thinking that almost anything is a keyboard.
-This allows you to hook up all kinds of fun things as an input.*
+This allows you to hook up all kinds of fun things as an input."*

 **How does it work?**